If you’ve landed here, chances are you’re hunting for a host for your UK-based website.

 What we didn’t like about SiteGround

-- SiteGround’s price almost triples in price upon renewal.
+- SiteGround’s price almost triples upon renewal.

 - Free domain name